mekb-turtle/pokeget/USAGE.md

 ### -random \<gen>

 This flag makes a random pokemon.
-You can specify what generation the random pokemon will be in, or if you put `0` it will pick a random pokemon from any generation.
+You can specify what generations the random pokemon will be in, or if you put '0' it will pick a random pokemon from any generation.s
+Random generations should be separated by ',' with no spaces.

 ## Config file